tinglyfeng/IC9600/README.md

  <br/>

 # IC9600 Dataset
-If you need the IC9600 dataset for academic usage, please send an email explaining your use purpose to `tinglyfeng@163.com`.
+If you need the IC9600 dataset for academic usage, you can apply through this [google drive link](https://drive.google.com/drive/folders/1sGDpsYh6Zrls2T-lQFVHb1VbZjlArf0H?usp=sharing).
 We will process your application as soon as possible.
-Please make sure that the email comes from your educational institution.

 <br/>